-Is the permittee relying on another entity to satisfy some of its permit obligations? (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(g)) Yes X No If 'Yes," provide the name(s) of other entities and an explanamore spaces or pages if needed): ation of their responsibilities (add 2.a.
-Is the permittee part of a group sharing a SWMP with ot her entities?
+1. Is the permittee relying on another entity to satisfy some of its permit obligations? (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(g)) Yes X No If 'Yes," provide the name(s) of other entities and an explanamore spaces or pages if needed): ation of their responsibilities (add 2.a.
+Is the permittee part of a group sharing a SWMP with or ther entities?
 Yes No 2.b.
 If 'yes,' is this a system-wide annual report including info ormation for all permittees?
-Yes No If 'Yes,' list all associated authorization numbers, permittee names, and SWMP responsibilities of each member. (add additional spaces or pages if needed): I. Construction Activities (Part IV Section B.2.(h-i)) The number of construction activities that occurred ir (Notices if intent and site notices received; Refer to TXR040000 Part IV Section B.2.(h))12 2a.
-Does the permittee utilize the optional 7 th MCM relational Yes X No ted to construction?
-2b.
-If 'yes,' then provide the following information for this permit year (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(i)): The number of municipal construction activities authorized under this general permit NA

-The total number of acres disturbed for municipal NA construction projects
+Yes No If 'Yes,' list all associated authorization numbers, permittee of each member. (add additional spaces or pages if needed • I. Construction Activities (Part IV Section B.2.(h-i)) The number of construction activities that occurred in the jurisdictional area of the MS4 (Notices if intent and site notices received; Refer to the MS4 General Permit TXR040000 Part IV Section B.2.(h))11 2a.
+Does the permittee utilize the optional 7 th MCM related to construction?
+Yes X No 2b.
+If 'yes,' then provide the following information for this permit year (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(i)): The number of municipal construction activities authorized under this general permit The total number of acres disturbed for municipal NA construction projects